AlwaysGuu/Xingze_craft_drive_mod/README.md

-# Fabric Example Mod
+# Xingze Craft Drive Mod

+This is a drive mod for Xingze Craft Minecraft Server.
+This mod using Fabric API, for Minecraft 1.17.1.

-## Setup
+## Function

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Add new blocks for railway systems
+Download mod's updates from yunling.de
+Wait for add...

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available under the MIT License.